Nycomed UK Ltd

 Rectangular, translucent patch on a removable protective film.
 The protective film is larger than the patch.

-The patches are equipped with a coloured imprint with trade name, active substance and strength:
+Patches are marked with a coloured imprint stating the trade name, active substance and strength:

 Matrifen 12 micrograms/hour patch: brown imprint